 NYC's Oldest Culinary School is Now its Newest

 In May 2015, ICE relocated from our longtime home in the Flatiron district to 225 Liberty Street in Brookfield Place.
-Our new downtown location extends across 74,000 square feet, with Hudson River views to the west and World Trade Center views to the east.
+Our downtown NYC location extends across 74,000 square feet, with Hudson River views to the west and World Trade Center views to the east.

 This move, coinciding with ICE’s 40th anniversary, is the exciting next chapter in a long history of culinary education that parallels the evolution of the food inudstry in New York.
-This will mark the third significant move since the school’s inception in founder Peter Kump’s apartment in 1975, following a first relocation to a three story walk-up on East 92nd Street, and then to our 23rd Street facility in 1999.
+This will mark the third significant move in New York City since the school’s inception in founder Peter Kump’s apartment in 1975, following a first relocation to a three story walk-up on East 92nd Street, and then to our 23rd Street facility in 1999.

 Read why the media is excited about the new ICE: Food & Wine, New York Times, NY1, amNY, Metro New York, Downtown Magazine